nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Menu Bar | The area where you can click to navigate and view some of TAB's features (e.g. help, reminder and calendar).
 See [Menu Bar Shortcuts](#menu-bar-shortcuts) for more details.
 Menu Item | A button that you can click to view the stated feature, or to quit TAB (for <kbd>Exit</kbd>).
 Command Box | The text field where you key in commands that are meant to be processed by TAB.
 TAB will execute the command after you press <kbd>Enter</kbd>.
-Result Display | The area that shows the result of the execution of the command.
+Result Display | The area that shows the result of the execution of commands typed in the Command Box.
 If the command entered has been executed successfully, it will display the relevant success message.
 Otherwise, it will show an error message indicating the cause of the error.
 Student List | The panel that shows the list of students you have in TAB.
 Student Card | The area that shows the details of a student.
 See [Managing Students](#managing-students) for more details.
 Lesson List | The panel that shows the name of the student you have selected together with a list of lessons that the student has.